wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/amazons3/amazon-s3-object-service/src/integration-with-amazon-s3-object/Module.md

 ## About

-Ballerina is an open-source programming language that supports developers to integrate their system easily with the support of connectors.
+Ballerina is an open-source programming language that empowers developers to integrate their system easily with the support of connectors.
 In this guide, we are mainly focusing on connecting to the Amazon Simple Storage Service API to create, store,download, and use data with other services.

 The `wso2/amazons3` module allows you to perform the following operations.